woctezuma/steam-stylegan/README.md

 # Steam StyleGAN

-The goal of this [Google Colab](https://colab.research.google.com/) notebook is to catpure the distribution of Steam banners and generate new samples with a StyleGAN.
+The goal of this [Google Colab](https://colab.research.google.com/) notebook is to catpure the distribution of Steam banners and sample with a StyleGAN.

 ## Usage